-Ultimately, the national ACO spending trend is not reflective of the spending in an ACO's region, and when an ACO's regional trend is lower than the USPCC, the ACO would be negatively impacted.
+Ultimately, the national ACO spending trend is not reflective of the spending in an ACO's region, and when an ACO's region is lower than the USPCC, the ACO would be negatively impacted.
 Accordingly, there is geographic variation in the impact of the ACPT.
-ACOs in states with low spending growth - such as California and New York - would be punished.
-The experience of ACOs in Florida, for example, would be very different.
+ACOs in states with low-spending grow - such as California and New York - would be punished.
 ACOs should not be punished if they operate in regions with spending growth below that of national inflation.
-The differences between regional and national trends amplifies over time rather than regressing to the mean.
-Analysis of the differences between regional and national trends from 2015 to 2020, highlighted over twenty-five percent of counties with more than three thousand assignable Medicare beneficiaries will be on one side of the national trend (either positive or negative) for all five years.
-Additionally, we find growing polarization over time, with fewer counties matching the average national trend.
-Accordingly, if an ACO was in a region where spending growth falls below that of the USPCC, they would receive smaller update factors under CMS's proposed use of the ACPT.
+Furthermore, analysis shows that about 25% of the counties with more than 3,000 ACO-assigned beneficiaries were on the same side of national inflation (either positive or negative) every year between 2016 and 2020.
+There was no regression to the mean.
+This shows, if an ACO was in a region where spending growth falls below that of the USPCC, they would receive smaller updated factors under CMS's proposed use of the ACPT.
 If CMS were to rely purely on the ACPT as proposed it would hurt low-cost, efficient providers and counter its goal of 100 percent ACO participation.